Office of Student Affairs Hours

-2. Take a Basic Skills Test to achieve required exit scores in reading, math, and language for your chosen program.
+2. Take the Tests of Adult Basic Education (TABE) to achieve required exit scores in reading, math, and language for your chosen program.
 The State of Florida has mandated that all students enrolled in a postsecondary program consisting of 450 clock hours or more must meet a minimum basic skill level in reading, mathematics and language to receive their certificate at the completion of their program.
 Students not meeting the basic skills requirements will have the opportunity to receive appropriate instruction in order to achieve the required levels prior to completion of their programs.

-Exemption from Testing: Prospective students may be exempt from taking the basic skills test.
+Exemption from Testing: Prospective students may be exempt from taking the TABE.
 Specific criteria for exemptions are discussed at orientation.
 Please see a counselor/advisor for detailed information.